 Despite pre-clinical work on filovirus-specific countermeasures for many years, there are currently no licensed vaccines or antivirals for EVD(8).
 However, several strategies have shown efficacy for PEP or early therapy in non-human primate (NHP) models of EVD.
-These include the use of vaccines displaying the Ebola GP, passive immunotherapy with concentrated Ebola-specific immunoglobulin, monoclonal antibodies, and agents that interrupt virus replication including siRNAs, PMOs, and viral RNA polymerase inhibitors (Table 1).
-Recently, the recombinant vesicular stomatitis virus vaccine vaccine (rVSV-ZEBOV) was found to be effective for ring prophylaxis among community and household contacts (9).
-However, it is critical to view the data from the perspective of a PEP strategy for people with exposures and potential infection rather than as a treatment for a patient with confirmed EVD, since efficacy and risk-benefit relationships may well differ in these two circumstances.
-To this end, we review first potential PEP interventions with respect to animal model and clinical data, and second, the limited clinical data on actual use for PEP in healthcare providers, laboratory workers exposed to filoviruses, and high-risk community contacts of EBOV-infected patients.
+These include the use of vaccines displaying the Ebola glycoprotein (GP), passive immunotherapy with concentrated Ebola-specific immunoglobulin, monoclonal antibodies, and agents that interrupt virus replication including siRNAs, phosphorodiamidate morpholino oligomers (PMOs), and viral RNA polymerase inhibitors (Table 1).
+Recently, the recombinant vesicular stomatitis virus vaccine vaccine expressing EBOV glycoprotein (rVSV-ZEBOV) was found to be effective for ring prophylaxis among community and household contacts (9).
+However, it is critical to view the data from the perspective of a PEP strategy for people with exposures and potential infection rather than as a treatment for a patient with confirmed EVD, since efficacy and risk-benefit relationships will differ in these two circumstances.
+To this end, we review first potential PEP interventions with respect to animal model and clinical data, and second the limited clinical data on actual use for PEP in healthcare providers, laboratory workers exposed to filoviruses, and high-risk community contacts of EBOV-infected patients.

 Vaccines

 Recombinant vesicular stomatitis virus vaccine.
-Complete protection against Marburg infection in NPHs was achieved with the administration of a live-attenuated recombinant vesicular stomatitis virus vectored vaccine (rVSV) expressing the Marburg virus glycoprotein (VSVΔG MGBV GP) 20-30min after challenge with a lethal dose of Marburg virus (10).
-When treatment was delayed 24 and 48 hours post challenge, symptoms consistent with Marburg hemorrhagic fever developed in 1/6 and 4/6 animals and 83% and 33% of rhesus macaques survived; the control animals died at days 11-12 and those dying despite vaccine at days 10-12 post infection.
-The findings that indicate a critical window of efficacy for PEP with the rVSV vaccine (11).
+Complete protection against a filovirus related to EBOV, Marburg virus, in NPHs was achieved with the administration of a live-attenuated rVSV vaccine expressing the Marburg virus GP 20-30min after challenge with a lethal dose of Marburg virus (10).
+When treatment was delayed 24 and 48 hours post challenge, 1/6 and 4/6 animals died from Marburg infection, with no delay in time to death in vaccinated animals (11).
+These findings imply that there may be a critical window of efficacy for PEP with the rVSV vaccine.
 Similarly, a rVSV vaccine expressing the Ebola Sudan GP demonstrated complete protection when given to rhesus macaques 20-30min post lethal challenge with Ebola Sudan (12).
-Protection of NHPs, however was only 50% when treated with an rVSV vaccine expressing the Ebola Zaire (EBOV) GP (VSVΔG ZEBOV) 20-30min after lethal challenge with homologous virus indicating variable species-specific efficacy; the control animals died on day 8 and those who received the vaccine died on days 9 and 10 days post infection (13, 14).
-Collectively, the rVSVΔG platform demonstrates time-dependent protection and/or modification of disease severity when administered early after lethal filovirus exposure, as PEP, in animal models, with the highest efficacy against Marburg and Ebola Sudan viruses and reduced efficacy against EBOV.
+In contrast, protection of NHPs, was only 50% when treated with an rVSV vaccine expressing the Ebola Zaire GP 20-30min after lethal challenge with homologous virus, indicating variable strain-specific efficacy (13, 14).
+Collectively, the rVSV platform demonstrates time-critical protection when administered after lethal filovirus exposure, as PEP, in NHP models, with the highest efficacy against Marburg and Ebola Sudan viruses and reduced efficacy against Ebola Zaire.
+However, the NHP model differs from human EBOV disease in two important respects: the onset of clinical illness is faster and it is uniformly lethal.
+It is plausible that vaccination may have greater efficacy as PEP in humans than shown in these NHP studies.